-If Respondent is a CFP® professional, then an Order issued pursuant to these Procedural Rules may impose one of the following sanctions on Respondent: Private Censure, Public Censure, Interim Suspension, Administrative Suspension, Suspension, Administrative Revocation, or Revocation.
-If Respondent is not a CFP® professional but is subject to sanction under either the Terms and Conditions or the Pathway to CFP® Certification Agreement, then an Order issued pursuant to these Procedural Rules may impose one of the following sanctions on Respondent: Private Censure, Public Censure, Administrative Temporary Bar, Temporary Bar, Administrative Permanent Bar, or Permanent Bar.
-In addition to these sanctions, CFP Board has authority to sanction a Respondent in accordance with the Pathway to CFP® Certification Agreement.
+- 1. If Respondent is a CFP[®] professional, then an Order issued pursuant to these Procedural Rules may impose one of the following sanctions on Respondent: Private Censure, Public Censure, Interim Suspension, Administrative Suspension, Suspension, Administrative Revocation, or Revocation.
+In addition to these sanctions, the Order may impose Continuing Education or Other Undertakings. - 1.2.
+If Respondent is not a CFP® professional but is subject to sanction under either the Terms and Conditions or the Pathway to CFP® Certification Agreement, and the sanction is not the result of an Order resolving a Petition for Fitness, then an Order issued pursuant to these Procedural Rules may impose one of the following sanctions on Respondent: Private Censure, Public Censure, Administrative Temporary Bar, Temporary Bar, Administrative

+Permanent Bar, or Permanent Bar.
+In addition to these sanctions, the Order may impose Continuing Education or Other Undertakings, and CFP Board has the authority to sanction a Respondent in accordance with the Pathway to CFP® Certification Agreement.
 If Respondent is not a CFP® professional but has filed a Petition for Fitness determination in accordance with the Fitness Standards and these Procedural Rules, then an Order issued pursuant to these Procedural Rules may impose a Temporary Bar or a Permanent Bar.
 In addition, the DEC may order Continuing Education or Other Undertakings.